mayug/freeze-align/README.md

 - Lightweight training using **frozen** unimodal backbones
 - Curate high-quality datasets from **LAION** or other pools to enable efficient alignment
 - Supports flexible vision encoders (huggingface transformers) and language encoders (sentence transformers)
 - Drastically **reduced compute and data requirements**.
-For instance we outperform OpenAI , LAION CLIP models with 20x less paired data nd 65x less compute.
+For instance we outperform OpenAI , LAION CLIP models with 20x less paired data and 65x less compute.

 ---